Updated June 13, 2023

 There are two methods mainly for survival analysis:

-- Cox Proportional Hazards Models coxph(): This function is used to get the survival object and ggforest() is used to plot the graph of survival object.
+- Cox Proportional Hazards Models coxph(): We use this function to obtain the survival object and employ ggforest() to plot the graph of the survival object.
 This is a forest plot.

 Implementation of Survival Analysis in R

 To fetch the packages, we import them using the library() function.